S. 233: Restoring Confidence in the World Anti-Doping Agency Act of 2025

 Can S. 233 stop U.S. payments to WADA entirely?

 Yes.
-If ONDCP decides WADA fails the bill's standards, it may withhold up to 100% of U.S. membership dues after consulting the relevant congressional committees.
+If ONDCP decides WADA fails the bill's standards, it can voluntarily withhold up to 100% of U.S. membership dues, after consulting the relevant committees of Congress.

 How fast would WADA have to pass the U.S. review?

 Fast.
-S. 233 gives ONDCP 90 days after enactment to decide whether WADA meets the bill's governance, reform, and athlete-representation standards.
+S. 233 gives ONDCP 90 days after the bill becomes law to decide whether WADA meets its standards on governance, completed reforms, and athlete representation.

-What happens if ONDCP says WADA falls short?
+What happens if ONDCP decides WADA falls short?

-Two things can happen: ONDCP may withhold dues, and it must issue a report within 180 days explaining barriers to U.S. participation and representation at WADA.
+Two things.
+ONDCP can withhold dues, and it must issue a report within 180 days laying out the barriers to fair U.S. participation and representation at WADA.

 Would U.S. athletes get more power inside WADA?

-That is the goal.
-The bill says ONDCP should push for independent athletes from the U.S. and other democratic countries to hold decision-making roles at WADA.
+That's the goal.
+The bill directs ONDCP to push for independent athletes from the U.S. and other democratic countries to hold decision-making roles on WADA's top bodies.

-An Olympic or Paralympic athlete who does not serve with the IOC, IPC, a recognized international federation, the U.S. Olympic and Paralympic Committee, or WADA.
+An Olympic or Paralympic athlete who doesn't serve, in any capacity, with the IOC, the International Paralympic Committee, a recognized international federation, the U.S. Olympic and Paralympic Committee, or WADA.

 Which U.S. groups have to be consulted before major WADA decisions?

-ONDCP must consult USADA, the U.S. Olympic and Paralympic Committee, and the Team USA Athletes’ Commission.
+ONDCP must consult the U.S. Anti-Doping Agency, the U.S. Olympic and Paralympic Committee, and the Team USA Athletes' Commission.

-Does S. 233 require Congress to get advance notice before money goes to WADA?
+Does Congress get advance notice before money goes to WADA?

 Is this bill about doping rules or about who runs the system?